scramble45/plexcord/README.md

 # PlexCord
-a discord bot that can query a plex db
+a multi-chat-client bot that connects to a plex database and serves up raw media

 ## Configuration